tarekhassan410/Algos/README.md

-# algos
+# Algos
-Solutions for algorithms in Javascript
+Solutions for algorithms in Javascript.

+This repo is for people looing for practicing solving alogorithms in JavaScript.
+Every folder has txt file that describes the problems and few files with the solutions for the problem.